BoraxTheClean/adaptable-antelopes/README.md

 - Scrolling files explore in `File` menu item.
 - Convert text to emoji using scroll bar in "Edit".
 Convert text such as ":smile:" to 😀, or ":eggplant:" to 🍆.
 Use shortcut "Ctrl-e" to convert text to emoji.
 - Continue where you last left off
+- Open an external URL straight from the app!

 ## Keyboard Shortcuts
 - `CTRL+K` Open Top Tool Bar